epam/EPAM-AI-RUN-Marketplace/guide/workflows/templates/WindupRulesGeneration.md

 ```bash
   codemie-plugins mcp list
 ```
-11. Update plugin project integration on AI/Run™ with value from config.json files using PLUGIN_KEY
+11. Create plugin project integration on AI/Run™ with value from config.json files using PLUGIN_KEY, and "Alias" property should be  "demo-plugin-integration"

 12. Run MCP servers and codemie-plugins
     For MacOS & Linux